VisPro128/vistabler/README.md

 -Path Variables: Output path/input file may be an issue on some devices as it specifies 'sdcard' in the path.
 If this doesn't work, use a folder or address that does.

 -Courses: You need to put your courses in manually sadly.

+To download your timetable, go to https://timetable.soton.ac.uk/ and log in, then save the page and upload the html file only to the main folder of your fork.